AtomHarris/Waste-Image-Classification/README.md

 ## DEPLOYMENT

- To view the app, click [here](https://waste-image-classification.streamlit.app/)
+ To view the app, click [here](https://waste-image-classification-aklqcaytapmptljr7ywcb4.streamlit.app/)

+ To use developer mode, use Password 0000

 Upon selection of the best model, we were able to deploy a model app for the classification problem.